-Contract The legal agreement between the Buyer and the Supplier that comprises Page 1 (the front sheet), Schedule 1, this Schedule 2, any other Schedule, and any Variation and Attachment.
+Contract The legal agreement between the Buyer and the Supplier that comprises Page 1 (the front sheet), Schedule 1, this Schedule 2 and any other Schedule, and any Variation and Attachment.

 Contract Manager The person named in Schedule 1 as the Contract Manager.
-Their responsibilities are listed in clause 4.1

-Daily Allowance An allowance to cover accommodation, meals and incidentals for the Supplier's Personnel if they are required, in order to deliver the Services or to travel overnight away from their normal place of business.
-The amount of any Daily Allowance must be agreed to in Schedule 1.
-A Daily Allowance is similar to a per diem.
+Daily Allowance An allowance to cover accommodation, meals and incidentals for the Supplier's Personnel if they are required in order to deliver the Services or to travel overnight away from their normal place of business, as agreed in Schedule 1.

-Daily Fee Rate If the Supplier's fee rate is expressed as a Daily Fee Rate this is the fee payable for each day spent in the delivery of Services.
+Daily Fee Rate A fee payable for each day spent in the delivery of Services.
 A day is a minimum of 8 working hours.

 Deliverables A tangible output resulting from the delivery of the Services as stated in Schedule 1.
-A deliverable may be a document, a piece of equipment, goods, information or data stored by any means including all copies and extracts of the same.

-End Date The earlier of the date this Contract is due to end as stated in Schedule 1, the date of termination as set out in a Notice of termination or any other date agreed between the Parties as the date the Contract is to end.
+End Date The earlier of the date this Contract is due to end as stated in Schedule 1 and the date of termination as set out in a Notice of termination, or any other date agreed between the Parties as the date the Contract is to end.

 Expenses Any actual and reasonable out-of-pocket costs incurred by the Supplier in the delivery of the Services and agreed to in Schedule 1.